eclipsesrl/udesly-docs/docs/shopify-account.md

 To enable accounts follow the path **Shopify > settings > Checkout > Select**.

 ## User Default Address
+Shopify gives you the opportunity to add several shipping addresses and set one of them as main address: this is the Default address.

-Insert a Text item and add the attribute:
+In Webflow, insert a Text item and add the attribute:

 > account=user-default-address